M&S York stores raise over £18k for NHS charities

-MARKS and Spencer stores in York have managed to raise over £18k to support the NHS Charities Together during this unprecedented times.
+MARKS and Spencer (M&S) stores in York have managed to raise £18k to support the NHS Charities Together during this unprecedented time.

-Ahead of the event, the team installed a new display to share with customers just how generous the local community has been during these difficult times.
+Ahead of the weekend, the team installed a new display to share with customers just how generous the local community has been during this unprecedented time.

 The in-store display shows how much M&S York’s customers have donated through a range of activities.
-These included shopping M&S’s Rainbow sale, buying the limited edition NHS Charities Together Bag for Life in the M&S York’s stores Foodhall, purchasing M&S’s All in This Together T-shirts and making one-off donations at the till points.
+These include shopping M&S’s Rainbow sale, buying the limited edition NHS Charities Together Bag for Life in the M&S York’s stores Foodhall, purchasing M&S’s All in This Together t-shirts and making one-off donations at the till points.
 This fundraising total has reached a staggering £18,269.

 M&S York Store Manager, John Wade, said: "The past few months have been challenging for all of us, but one thing that’s been amazing is seeing people rally together.